 Just find out you’re pregnant and not know WTF to do next?
 Yeah, most of us felt like that.
-But we’ve got you, soon-to-be mama.
-These early pregnancy tips will help you get through the early weeks of pregnancy with a little less stress.
+But we’ve got you covered with these early pregnancy tips that will help you get through the early weeks of pregnancy with a little less stress.

 Those early weeks of pregnancy are weird.
 There are so many emotions, so much to plan, and so many changes coming your way.
 Get a headstart with these early pregnancy tips.

-Many women will just continue to work with the doctor or midwife they used for years, but this might not be the wisest choice.
+Many women will just continue to work with the doctor or midwife they used for years, but this might not be the wisest choice and why we’ve included this as one of our early pregnancy tips.

 Not all doctors and midwives have the same expertise, experience, opinions, or tendencies when helping women birth babies.